ankitrox/share-cart/readme.txt

 == Changelog ==

+= 2.0.3 =
+* Default user for `formed` carts.

+= 2.0.2 =
+* Fix: Captcha is now optional.
+* Fix: CSS only for modal.
+* Performance: Optimize build.
+* Performance: Load scripts and styles only on cart and account page.

 = 2.0.1 =
 * Add support for localization in JS.
 * Fix: Bundled products not getting added back to cart.